Baptism: A Continuing Covenant

-The purpose of this lesson is to encourage us to continue keeping the covenants we made at baptism.
+The purpose of this lesson is to encourage us to continue living the covenants we made at baptism.

 Many people enjoy a spiritual feeling at the time of their baptism.
-One member described it this way: “I will never forget the emotion inside my soul; to be clean, to start fresh as a child of God. … It was such a special feeling!”
-(Vivian Ford, “Ask and Ye Shall Receive,” No More Strangers, 4 vols., ed.
-Hartman Rector and Connie Rector [1971–90], 3:175).
-This feeling can continue if we always strive to keep our baptismal covenants.
+One member described it this way: “I will never forget the emotion inside my soul; to be clean, to start fresh as a child of God. … It was such a special feeling!” (quoted by Hartman and Connie Rector in No More Strangers, 4 vols.
+[1971–90], 3:175).

 Our Baptismal Covenant

 A covenant is an agreement or promise between two or more people.
-At baptism we made a very important covenant with God.
-President Spencer W. Kimball said: “To be baptized is to enter into a covenant [with God] … to do, not merely to refrain from doing, to work righteousness as well as to avoid evil” (The Miracle of Forgiveness , 94).
+At baptism, we made a very important covenant with God.
+As President Spencer W. Kimball said, “To be baptized is to enter into a covenant … with God … to do, … to work righteousness as well as to avoid evil” (The Miracle of Forgiveness , 94).

 Our Progress after Baptism